Wednesdays 3:30-4:45 PM January 18 to May 17, 2023 (no rehearsal March 15 due to spring break). Join any time— newcomers are always welcome!

 Ms. Counts first discovered her joy in teaching and serving others while working with the Tuscaloosa County High School Wildcat Choir, an adaptive choir for high school students with multiple disabilities and typically developing students.
 Since then, Ms. Counts has gained experience working as a music therapist in many different settings, including inclusive school music classrooms, schools for children with emotional and behavioral disorders, assisted living facilities, and multiple different medical settings.

-Katie completed her Master of Arts degree in music education from the University of Alabama, studying under Dr. Andrew Minear and Dr. Marvin Latimer.
-During her time as a graduate student, Ms. Counts served as the assistant conductor for the University of Alabama Women’s Chorus.
-She also was the instructor of the University of Alabama Chamber Choir, a lab choir for undergraduate choral music education students.
-She had the opportunity to mentor these students on repertoire selection, teaching skills, rehearsal strategy, and conducting gesture.
+Katie earned her Bachelor of Music degree in music therapy and Master of Arts degree in music education with a focus on choral conducting from the University of Alabama.
+During her time as a graduate student, Ms. Counts served as assistant conductor for the University of Alabama Women’s Chorus and instructor of the University of Alabama Chamber Choir.
+She is now the chorus director at Southwest Middle School in Orlando.

-Additionally, Ms. Counts has been an active church musician, serving as handbell choir director and staff singer for the First Presbyterian Church of Tuscaloosa from 2018-2020.
-Ms. Counts has also presented interest sessions and participated in poster sessions at the Southeastern American Music Therapy Conference.
-Ms. Counts is a member of ACDA, NAfME, and AMTA.
+Additionally, Ms. Counts has been an active church musician, serving as handbell choir director and staff singer for the First Presbyterian Church of Tuscaloosa.
+An emerging leader in the field, Ms. Counts has presented at the Southeastern American Music Therapy Conference.